the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 Representing the heritage of slavery may be the toughest challenge at historical sites in Virginia.

-Some historic plantations such as Mount Vernon built re-creations of slave cabins and marked the locations of slave graveyards.
+Some historic plantations such as Mount Vernon have built re-creations of slave cabins and marked the locations of slave graveyards.
 Other than Mount Vernon, Monticello, Montpelier, and Colonial Williamsburg, however, few sites in Virginia have dedicated substantial resources towards presenting the slave experience to modern visitors.
 The colonial plantations along Route 5, between Richmond and Williamsburg, preserve the houses of the wealthy gentry.
 Tourism marketing highlights those homes, and omits mention of the structures of the majority of residents at those sites - the enslaved workers.

 Gunston Hall is owned by the state of Virginia, but interpretation is provided by a non-government partner.
 The National Society of The Colonial Dames of America and the state government have restored the plantation house at great expense, but the dwellings occupied by slaves who worked the fields are missing from the landscape.
 The story of slavery is not omitted completely at Gunston Hall, but a visitor could easily learn about George Mason's life without understanding why he had so much free time to write letters about political philosophy.